Passionate biologist venturing into the wonderful world of applied science.

 I will be trying to understand which factors change the public's perception of their government.
 I will do this by comparing the devolved administrations in the UK around a specific policy, which was broadly similar despite being devolved, and then understanding which factors affected a change in perception.

 Hello!
-I am a second year student studying chemistry at the University of York.
+I am a third year student studying chemistry at the University of York.

 For my research project, I'm interested in ring expansion cascade reactions and how we can effectively synthesise their starting materials.